RHilburn75/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 2. The second piece of data we needed to see were the outcomes based on goals - Breaking down the number of "successful", "failed", and "canceled" pledges, based on dollar amount or dollar amount Range.
-    a) We needed to create a table in which we could see the number of "successfu", "failed" and Canceled" pledges based on multiple goal ranges.
-In order to do this we used a countIF formula in Excel to help us find those ranges. b.)
-Once those ranges were found, we did a sum of all of the projects from each goal dollar range.
+    - We needed to create a table in which we could see the number of "successfu", "failed" and Canceled" pledges based on multiple goal ranges.
+In order to do this we used a countIF formula in Excel to help us find those ranges.
+    - Once those ranges were found, we did a sum of all of the projects from each goal dollar range.
-    c)  Next, we found the percentage of "successful", "failed", and "canceled" for each dollar range
+    -  Next, we found the percentage of "successful", "failed", and "canceled" for each dollar range
-    d) Finally, we created a line chart that shows the results of our findings.
+    - Finally, we created a line chart that shows the results of our findings.

      ![image](https://user-images.githubusercontent.com/94253815/143725046-625f33e7-bfab-4755-bf2e-64729ee0a80e.png)